learn-co-curriculum/dsc-data-viz-best-practices-common-mistakes/README.md

 <img src='images/new_bad-time-series.png' width="600">

 Almost impossible, right?
-Mistakes like this can be avoided by breaking information up into a series of smaller graphs, or by picking a more appropriate type of visualzation, when possible.
+Mistakes like this can be avoided by breaking information up into a series of smaller graphs, or by picking a more appropriate type of visualization, when possible.

 Another big mistake is to try and create new, unique visualizations that people haven't seen before.
 While it may seem like a good idea to get creative, fight the urge.
 You don't see weird, unique stuff often for a reason--because they don't work well.
 Stick to formats people are used to.
 Switching up things to try and be unique can make your visualization confusing, or in the case below, purposefully misleading!